The Fab Four (tribute): 2020-present: Pandemic and recent years

-From 2020 to 2022, due to the COVID-19 pandemic, the Fab Four live-streamed numerous concerts, with McNeil, Sandoval, and Fidel coming back.
-From late 2020-2022, the lineup consisted of McNeil (Lennon), Sarraf (McCartney), Pring (Harrison), and Sandoval (Starr).
+From 2020 to 2022, due to the COVID-19 pandemic, the Fab Four live-streamed numerous concerts at their headquarters in Upland, with McNeil, Sandoval, and Fidel returning to perform.
+From late 2020–2022, the lineup consisted of McNeil (Lennon), Sarraf (McCartney), Pring (Harrison), and Sandoval (Starr).

 Starting in late 2020, as the lockdown was slowing down, the band started to tour nationwide and occasionally performed out of country, with most of the members rotating and performing whether the core actor is out sick or is on vacation starting in 2021.
-As of 2025, the regular lineup consisted of McNeil (Lennon), Sarraf (McCartney), Pring (Harrison), and Fidel (Starr).
+As of 2026, the regular lineup consisted of McNeil (Lennon), Sarraf (McCartney), Pring (Harrison), and Fidel (Starr).

-The cast
+Lineup

-The original cast of the Fab Four in 2016.
-From left to right: Rolo Sandoval, Ardy Sarraf, Ron McNeil, and Michael Amador.
+Original members

 From 1998 to 2010, the Fab Four originally had four members all from Southern California.
 They were: